bihealth/bih-cluster/bih-cluster/docs/connecting/advanced-ssh/linux.md

 $ ssh bihcluster
 ```

-The configuration works if you are inside Charité or MDC.
+This configuration works if you are inside Charité, the Charité VPN, or MDC.

+### MDC users: Jail node
-If you are located anywhere else, you can use the following `~/.ssh/config` lines to set up a ProxyJump via the MDC SSH jail.
+If you have an MDC user account and want to connect from the outside, you can use the following `~/.ssh/config` lines to set up a ProxyJump via the MDC SSH jail.

 ```
 Host mdcjail